AMD ROCm and Instinct

 Definition

-ROCm is AMD's open-source GPU software platform for AI and HPC workloads.
-AMD describes it as optimized for AMD Instinct and Radeon GPUs while maintaining compatibility with major software frameworks.
-AMD Instinct is the company's data-center accelerator family for AI training, inference, and high-performance computing.
+ROCm is AMD's open GPU software platform for AI and high-performance computing workloads.
+AMD describes it as optimized for AMD Instinct and Radeon GPUs while maintaining compatibility with industry software frameworks.
+AMD Instinct is the company's data-center accelerator family for AI training, inference, and HPC.

 Together, ROCm and Instinct form AMD's alternative to NVIDIA's dominant GPU-plus-CUDA stack.
-Instinct supplies the accelerator hardware; ROCm supplies programming models, compilers, libraries, runtimes, tools, and framework integration.
+Instinct supplies the accelerator hardware; ROCm supplies programming models, compilers, libraries, runtimes, tools, debugging and profiling paths, and framework integration.

 ROCm Software